increase conversions on your website

 Without a CDN, every user loads your site from a single server location.
 If that server is far from them, they experience delays.
 A CDN distributes your site’s files across multiple global servers, ensuring users load content from the nearest location.
 This reduces load times and improves site speed, especially for international visitors.

-A faster site keeps visitors engaged longer, reducing frustration and increasing the chances of conversion.
-If users don’t experience lag, they’re more likely to complete purchases, fill out forms, or explore more content.
+A faster site keeps visitors engaged longer and increases the chances of conversion.
+If users do not experience lag, they are more likely to complete purchases, fill out forms, or explore more content.
 A CDN also improves reliability, preventing downtime that could otherwise cost you sales.

 5

 Your hosting provider directly affects your website’s speed and uptime.
 Cheap, shared hosting struggles with high traffic, leading to slow load times and site crashes-both of which kill conversions.
-If users land on a sluggish page or encounter errors, they won’t wait; they’ll leave.
+If users land on a sluggish page or encounter errors, they will not wait; they’ll leave.

 Upgrading to a high-performance hosting provider (like managed WordPress hosting or a VPS) ensures your site runs smoothly, even under heavy traffic.
-Faster load times build trust and keep users engaged, increasing the likelihood of them completing an action.
-Investing in good hosting isn’t just about speed-it’s about maintaining a seamless experience that turns visitors into customers.
+Good hosting underpins everything else on this list.
+If the server is slow or unstable, no amount of clever design or copy will turn visitors into customers.

 6